 The Solution: Gynecomastia Treatments

 Many men have sought to reduce gynecomastia with male breast reduction surgery, this option is often unnecessary.
-Frequently, the most successful option among gynecomastia treatments is natural bioidentical hormone replacement therapy.
+Frequently, the most successful option among gynecomastia treatments is bioidentical hormone replacement therapy.
 Since the cause is hormonally based, it only makes sense that the treatment should be to correct the hormonal imbalance.
-Balanced testosterone and estrogen levels will very likely reduce gynecomastia.
-Surgery should be the last option considered to eliminate male breasts.
+Balanced testosterone and estrogen levels may reduce gynecomastia.
+We believe hormone therapy should be considered before surgery to try and eliminate male breasts.

-Your BodyLogicMD bioidentical hormone doctor will not only bring your estrogen and testosterone into balance, but he or she will also individualize a nutrition, pharmaceutical grade supplement and fitness plan to eradicate any external causes for your hormone imbalance and gynecomastia.
-It is likely that this gynecomastia treatment will also provide relief from other andropause symptoms such as weight gain and erectile dysfunction.
+Your bioidentical hormone pracitioner will not only try to bring your estrogen and testosterone into balance, but they may also prescribe a nutrition plan, targeted supplement regimen, and other lifestyle changes to address any external causes of hormone imbalance and gynecomastia.
+This approach may also provide relief from other andropause symptoms such as weight gain and erectile dysfunction.